iotaledger/iota.js/documentation/docs/tutorials/alias-transactions/03-mint-new-alias.md

 ## Calculate the Alias ID

-It is important to understand that the new Alias ID is derived from the Id of the Alias Output and the Id of the Alias Output is derived from the Id of the transaction.
-The Id of the transaction is a hash of the transaction payload, that can be calculated using the function `computeTransactionIdFromTransactionPayload` as shown below.
-The Id of the output is calculated using the function `TransactionHelper.outputIdFromTransactionData` and then the Alias Id is the Blake256 hash of such an Output Id.
-Afterwards you can calculate the Bech32 address corresponding to such an Alias Id using the `Bech32Helper` and specifying that it is an `ALIAS_ADDRESS_TYPE`.
+It is important to understand that the new Alias ID is derived from the ID of the Alias Output, and the ID of the Alias Output is derived from the ID of the transaction.
+The transaction ID is a hash of the transaction payload, which can be calculated using the function `computeTransactionIdFromTransactionPayload` as shown below.
+The output ID is calculated using the function [`TransactionHelper.outputIdFromTransactionData`](../../references/client/classes/TransactionHelper#outputidfromtransactiondata), and the Alias Id is the Blake256 hash of an Output Id.
+You can calculate the Bech32 address corresponding to the Alias Id using the [`Bech32Helper`](../../references/client/classes/Bech32Helper) and specifying that it is an `ALIAS_ADDRESS_TYPE`.

 ```typescript
 const blockData: IBlock = await client.block(blockId);